superwhiskers/ralsei/docs/headers.md

-be provided by all consoles, and as such, they go here. none of them are not important to emulate a console, but they may be useful for extremely accurate mimicking of one to avoid being banned.
+be provided by all consoles, and as such, they go here. none of them are not important to emulate a console, but they may be useful for extremely accurate mimicking of one to avoid being banned

 | field             | type   | description                                              |
 | ----------------- | ------ | -------------------------------------------------------- |